-What is a Lazy Eye?
+What Is Lazy Eye?

-What are the Symptoms of Lazy Eye?
+What Are the Symptoms of Amblyopia?

 It's easy to miss the signs of amblyopia, which is why vision screenings for children are required.
 Symptoms of lazy eye include:

 - • Struggling to follow an option with the eyes alone

 - I• ssues with reading speed or comprehension